shoeffner/ann3depth/docs/documentation.md

 ## Network architecture and cluster specifications

-To effeciently build cluster specifications we divide our grid jobs into a single master job and several client jobs.
+To efficently build cluster specifications we divide our grid jobs into a single master job and several client jobs.
 The master job, which we will also call "keepalive", will not perform any computations for the TensorFlow models, but instead only takes care of proper initialization of the client jobs and